A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 14. Physical Servers

-A physical server is a physical piece of hardware that is often housed in a data center.
+A physical server is a physical piece of server hardware that is often housed in a data center.

 15. Virtual Servers

-Additionally, each virtual server can be configured with its own set of virtual hardware, such as computing power (CPU), memory, and storage that are not accessible to other virtual servers on the same physical server.
+Additionally, each virtual server can be configured with its own set of virtual server hardware, such as computing power (CPU), memory, and storage that are not accessible to other virtual servers on the same physical server.

 Virtual servers are often used to improve server functionality and reduce server costs.
+Furthermore, virtual servers can be scaled up or down according to need and do not require the same maintenance, security, or storage requirements as traditional servers.

 16. Blade Servers